yansklyarenko/tech.blog/input/about.md

 Title: About Me
 ---

-**It looks like I've just set up the automatic deployment of this blog to the Netlify service with Azure Devops!!!**
+Troubleshooting the Azure DevOps deployment...